Roger Dale Stafford: Crimes

-Stafford began his killing spree on January 12, 1974 by killing 20-year-old Jimmy Earl Berry, a student at the University of North Alabama, working as an assistant manager at a McDonald's restaurant in Muscle Shoals, Alabama.
+Stafford began his killing spree on January 12, 1974, by killing 20-year-old Jimmy Earl Berry, a student at the University of North Alabama, working as an assistant manager at a McDonald's restaurant in Muscle Shoals, Alabama.
 Berry was shot four times and the perpetrator robbed the restaurant of US$1,390.00.
 This crime remained unsolved until four years after the incident, when Stafford and his brother Harold were implicated by Dale's wife, Verna.
 Stafford was never prosecuted for Berry's murder because of the Oklahoma murder convictions.

 He continued on with his murder spree along with his wife, Verna, and brother, Harold, on June 22, 1978.
-His wife flagged down the Lorenz family on the side of Interstate 35 near Purcell, Oklahoma, when Melvin Lorenz, 38, his wife, Linda, 31, and their son Richard, 12, were traveling to North Dakota for the funeral of Melvin Lorenz's mother.
+His wife flagged down the Lorenz family on the side of Interstate 35 near Purcell, Oklahoma, when Melvin Lorenz, 38, his wife, Linda, 31, and their son, Richard, 12, were traveling to North Dakota for the funeral of Melvin Lorenz's mother.
 After the Lorenz family stopped to help, Stafford then robbed and murdered the entire family.

-Three weeks later, he murdered six employees at a Sirloin Stockade restaurant in Oklahoma City during a robbery.
+Three weeks later on July 16, he murdered six employees at a Sirloin Stockade restaurant in Oklahoma City during a robbery.
+The victims were 17-year-old David Lindsey, 16-year-old David Salsman, 17-year-old Anthony Tew, 15-year-old Terri Horst, 43-year-old Louis Zacarias and 56-year-old Isaac Freeman, all of whom were shot to death.

+Weapons

+Roger was armed with a Colt Trooper .357 Magnum.
+Harold was armed with a Taurus Model 82 .38 caliber revolver stolen from a pawn shop in Purcell.
+Verna equipped herself with an .22-caliber Luger pistol that was also stolen from a family outside of Purcell.